ssajedi/SAiF-GPT/README.md

 ## Acknowledgements

 ✨ Special thanks to:
-- Tamaho for helping on team comunication with translations.
+- Tamaho for helping with team communication with translations.
 - Alexander Matthias Jacobson for his initial insight on the brainstorming and being the brave on to jump out of the boat.

 ## License